sutardjik/switchblade/README.md

 # Switchblade

 A self-written generated poem using the Vue.js framework.
-The typing animation is brought to life through the Typed.js library, with inspiration drawn from the distinctive typing style of ChatGPT.
-Once the poem is all typed up, the color scheme transitions from "light" to "dark" mode.
+The typing animation is brought to life through the Typed.js library, with the typing cursor style vaguely reminiscent of ChatGPT's.
+Once the poem is all typed up, the color scheme transitions from light to dark mode.

 ## Development